danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 ### Locking Pattern: Async Processing

-Very similar is coordination with async workers.
+Very similar to the interrupt handler problems is coordination with async workers.
 The best approach is the [single owner pattern](#locking-pattern-single-owner), but often state needs to be shared between the worker and other threads operating on the same object.

 The naive approach of just using a single object lock tends to deadlock: